-Revenue from maintenance services is recognised ratably over the period of the contract.
+Revenue from maintenance and software support services are recognised ratably over the period of the contract period or time of usage.

 (ii) Sale of products

 Revenue from product sales are shown net of sales tax and applicable discounts and allowances.
 Revenue related to product with installation services that are critical to the product is recognised when installation of product at customer site is completed and accepted by the customer.
 If the revenue for a delivered item is not recognised for non-receipt of acceptance from the customer, the cost of the delivered item is also deferred.
 Revenue from licenses where the customer obtains a "right to access" is recognised over the access period.
 Revenue from sale of licenses where the customer obtains "right to use", the licenses is recognised at the time the license is made available to the customer.